 Note: When riding the train to the Eigergletscher stop you must push the button requesting that the conductor stop at the station.
 (The stop is what the Swiss refer to as a “Halt on Demand” station.)
 Announcements will be made in English, along with a few other languages, telling you to request the stop.
-Be ready to quickly get off the train when it stops.
+After the announcement push the halt on demand button and then quickly get off the train when it stops.

-At the Eigergletscher train station, walk west (toward Kleine Scheidegg) along the tracks, cross the tracks at the pedestrian crossing and then follow the signs for the Eiger Trail and Alpiglen.
+At the Eigergletscher train station walk west (toward Kleine Scheidegg) along the tracks, cross to the east side of the tracks at the pedestrian crossing and then follow the signs for the Eiger Trail.
 The path weaves between buildings and then turns right (east/northeast), ascending along rocky slopes beneath the steep cliffs of the Eiger’s west ridge.
-Along the way the trail passes under a ski lift and then travels by a wall with plaques of famous climbers who have attempted to climb the north face of the Eiger.
+Along the way the trail passes under a ski lift and then travels by a wall with plaques honoring famous climbers who have attempted to climb the Eiger's north face.

 Beyond the plaques the trail descends scree covered slopes on steep grades, crosses a small bowl and then ascends to the top of a low ridge.
 The Eiger’s north face looms overhead.
 In the distance are fine views of the Wetterhorn towering above Grosse Scheidegg.

-At 1.6 miles the grade abates as the trail travels through meadows, crossing a few seasonal streams and passing by small waterfalls along the way.
-Boulders in the meadows offer good perches for taking a break, enjoying a picnic or simply taking in the views.
+After 1.6 miles the grade abates.
+The path now travels through meadows, crossing a few seasonal streams and passing by small waterfalls.
+Boulders in the meadows offer good perches for taking a break while enjoying the views.
 After half a mile the trail resumes its descent on moderately-steep to steep grades.

 Reach a junction at 3.1 miles.
-Here the trail to the Gletscherschlucht and Grindlewald (2h 25-min) branches to the right.
+Here the trail to the Gletscherschlucht and Grindelwald (2-hr 25-min) branches to the right.
 We continue along the trail toward to Alpiglen (25-min).

 Kleine Scheidegg to the Eiger Trail

-My preferred option is to walk from Kleine Scheidegg to the start of the Eiger Trail at the Eigergletcher Train Station.
-Upon arriving at Kleine Scheidegg cross to the south side of the rail station and locate the trail signpost near the base of the steps ascending to the Hotel Bellevue des Alpes, an old wood hotel.
-Here signs point to the Eigergletcher (Eiger Glacier), directing you to climb the stairs and then turn right (south), following a broad track ascending on moderate grades above the left (east) side of the train tracks for the Jungfraujoch.
+My preferred option is to walk from Kleine Scheidegg to the start of the Eiger Trail at the Eigergletscher Train Station.
+Upon arriving at Kleine Scheidegg cross to the south side of the rail tracks and locate the trail signs near the base of the steps leading to the Hotel Bellevue des Alps, an old wood hotel.
+Follow the signs pointing to the Eigergletscher (Eiger Glacier), directing you to climb the stairs and then turn right, following a broad track ascending on moderate grades above the left (east) side of the train tracks for the Jungfraujoch.

 Reach the Fallbodensee, a pretty little lake, at 0.6 miles.
 On a still day the mirror-like surface of the lake is a photographer’s dream, perfectly reflecting the Wetterhorn and the Eiger.
 On the south side of the lake a small building houses an interesting exhibit showing the various routes climbing the Eiger’s north wall.
 It’s definitely worth a stop.